adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-It's very similar to Laravel in this case.
+It's very similar to Laravel in this case, performs slightly better with a lower response time.

 #### Symfony MySQL scenario 2